Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The database was cut down, to remove a lot of unnecessary information and to make calling upon the database faster.

 #### Software 2 Final Requirements
+All API endpoints were tested with insomnia to insure proper working order.
+This means we learnt new software and got an idea of industry standard tecniques.
+React was used to improve future development options for our website.
+This was not a requirement but was something our team felt would be a great learning oppertunity.

+The biggest coding challenge we faced this period was getting our user login details working.
+This required coding from Python, React and SQL.
+And then connecting all this programs together.
+This challenge was again not a requirement but one we set for ourselves.

+All components of the game are uploaded to Python Anywhere server.
+This means our game is accessible to anyone anywhere.
+This also gave us a great understanding of how different systems interact with each other and what is possible with different servers.
+Many servers were tested, but failed due to compatibility issues.

 #### Further Development Ideas